DataONEorg/Education/_lessons/lessons/08_citation/index.md

 # Citation of Scientific Software

 .full-width[
-** * Why cite software?**
+* Why cite software?
  * Software itself may be considered to be data or a research product.
  * Findings of a study are not only based on data, but on the software used to support the analysis of the data.
  * Software citation is essential for enabling reproducibility of results.
  * Give proper attribution to the developers/authors of software.
-]
-.full-width[
-** * When to cite software?**
+* When should software be cited?
  * "Standard" office software (e.g. Word, Excel) and programming languages do not need formal citations.
  * DO provide citations for specialized/custom software or programs  when their use directly impacts the results.
 ]
 ---